 In the image above, you can see that several notes are named #/b.
 This represents a note that has two names.
 For example, the first fret of the A string is called an A# (A sharp) or Bb (B flat).
 In reality, these two notes produce the same pitch, but to follow the laws of music it was necessary to name them this way.
 Depending on the context, you will see these notes written both ways.

 Every ukulele has a specific number of frets.
-The number of frets determines the number of notes that the ukulele has.
-The number of frets multiplied by the number of strings, four, equals the total number of notes on your specific ukulele!
+The number of frets multiplied by the 4 strings, plus the 4 open strings, equals the total number of notes on your specific ukulele.
+For example, a 15 fret ukulele contains 64 notes.

 A chord is a combination of harmonious pitches, or notes.
 Usually there are three or more notes in a chord.
 The word chord is derived from the French word for agreement, or accord.
 So, a music chord is simply multiple pitches sounding together in harmony.
 These chords are typically named after the note that you can hear most prominently.